keptn/tutorials/site/tutorials/snippets/self-healing/upscalePrometheus.md

 Next, you will learn how to use the capabilities of Keptn to provide self-healing for an application without modifying code.
 In the next part, we configure Keptn to scale up the pods of an application if the application undergoes heavy CPU saturation.

+Negative
-First, make sure you are in the correct folder `examples/onboarding-carts` otherwise the next commands will fail!
+: First, make sure you are in the correct folder `examples/onboarding-carts` otherwise the next commands will fail.

-Add an SLO file for the production stage using the Keptn CLIs add-resource command:
+Add the prepared SLO file for self-healing to the production stage using the Keptn CLIs add-resource command:
 ```
 keptn add-resource --project=sockshop --stage=production --service=carts --resource=slo-self-healing.yaml --resourceUri=slo.yaml
 ```